Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 29 (7-10-18) mini-batch gradient descent with momentum and Adam
 - Implemented mini-batch gradient descent with momentum
 - Implemented Adam optimization from the ICLR 2015 paper
+- Completed week 2 of the course

+### Day 30 (8-10-18) Batch normalization and softmax
+- Implemented batch normalization from scratch
+- Working on the SIGNS dataset to identify numbers from sign language (Using Tensorflow)